 Utah Legislature expanded Medicaid to individuals in the coverage gap and honored the will of the people who voted for Proposition 3 while making sure the expansion was sustainable long-term.

-Individuals in the coverage gap – individuals making 0-100 percent of the federal poverty level (FPL) – who previously did not have access to health coverage will have access to coverage beginning April 1, 2019, just as in Prop 3.
-Those earning 100-400% of FPL currently, and will continue to, have access to affordable and quality subsidized health care.
+Individuals in the coverage gap – those making 0-100 percent of the federal poverty level (FPL) – who previously did not have access to health coverage will have access to coverage beginning April 1, 2019, just as in Prop 3.
+Those earning 100-400 percent of FPL currently, and will continue to, have access to affordable and quality subsidized health care.

 SB 96, Medicaid Expansion Adjustments, sustains the voter-approved Medicaid expansion long-term while protecting the constitutionally obligated requirement to balance the state budget.

 Prop 3 passed a .15 percent sales tax increase to pay for the program.
 However, projections show the increase does not generate enough revenue to pay for it.
 According to the Governor’s Office of Management and Budget projections, Utah would experience a shortfall of more than $10 million by 2021, nearly $65 million by 2024 and an $83 million shortfall by 2025.
 Left unchecked, this expansion would threaten other programs’ funding, i.e. education, transportation and public safety.